 - Cannoli Chips – I would describe cannoli chips as tasty crispy pieces of cannoli cookies dusted with powdered sugar, cinnamon sugar, or cookies and cream (affiliate link).
 It’s a unique treat and the samples I brought home were enjoyed with gusto at our house.
 I love that they label their products as nut free, no GMO, no transfat, no preservatives, no artificial colors.

 - Cheribundi – I didn’t think I could find Cheribundi cherry juice locally but I recently bought two boxes from Costco ($9.99 for 3 bottles).
 I checked on Amazon and see that I can buy 3 bottles of tart cherry juice for $9.49 as an add-on item which is even better than Costco.
 Apparently cherry juice is a great sports recovery drink and helps with sleep, which catches my attention.
-The lady I talked with at the show gave me a single serving bottle of Cheribundi Tart Cherry Relax (affiliate).
+The lady I talked with at the show gave me a single serving bottle of Cheribundi Tart Cherry Reset (affiliate).
 I drank half a bottle before bed, fell asleep quickly, and woke up feeling like a new woman.
 By the way, I didn’t link to their website because my security software gives me a warning and won’t display the page and I lost the rep’s business card, so I can’t email her either!
 If I remember correctly, cherry juice is their only product and they have their own facility, so there’s a low chance of cross-contact (please verify!).

 - Crazy Cuizine – by Day-Lee Foods, they make ready to eat, heat and serve frozen Asian inspired potstickers and chicken with different flavored sauces types of entrees (similar to sweet and sour chicken).
 Their products are made in a nut free facility with the exception of their Kung Pao Chicken, which contains cashews but is made in a different facility.
 I later shared a soup recipe using their frozen potstickers.

 - Koon Chun – Khong Guan, an Asian food distributor that tells me they take food safety and food allergies seriously.
 They check for quality with testing and use precautionary allergen labels.
 Rick from Khong Guan recommended that I try Koon Chun’s soy sauce because Koon Chun is a Hong Kong food manufacturer with high quality control standards, they do not use any artificial ingredients or preservatives.
 I searched for allergen information on their website and could only find that they do a lot of quality control testing which is a good sign and given that none of their products actually contain peanuts or tree nuts, I decided to try their hoisin sauce (affiliate link), superior soy sauce (apparently award winning for taste in Asia), and oyster sauce.
 All three sauces taste exceptional.
 I emailed Khong Guan and Koon Chun to verify that they are a nut free company (yes) and the only top 8 allergens present in their facility are soy, wheat, and shellfish.